Open-Speech-EkStep/open-speech-ekstep.github.io/docs/tts_model_training.md

 # vakyansh-tts
-Text to Speech for Indic languages

 ## Models
-Our open-sourced TTS models are present in this [repo](https://github.com/Open-Speech-EkStep/vakyansh-models).
+Our open-sourced TTS models for Indic languages are present in this [repo](https://github.com/Open-Speech-EkStep/vakyansh-models).

 ## Components
 There are two models at work that convert your text to an audio.
 First of all, we train a glow-TTS text-to-mel model to convert text to mel spectrogram.
 This mel spectrogram is then passed as input to a mel-to-wav model (HiFi-GAN) which converts it to an audio.